mjmolina/plantaris/code/README.md

 during the talk.

-Make sure to install all the requirements for the telegram bot, flask application, and Circuit Playground Express monitor script.
+Make sure to install all the requirements for the telegram bot, flask application, and Circuit Playground Express (CPX) monitor script.

-## Circuit python
+## CircuitPython

 These codes need to be placed on the internal memory of your CPX with the name `code.py`.

-Please make sure you have configure the scripts before running them since each component needs to be defined inside the code by the exact port being used.
+Please make sure you have configured the scripts before running them since each component needs to be defined inside the code by the exact port being used.